 Of course we do want to know that there is a spark of attraction between us and a partner, most especially if there is the possibility of the relationship leading to marriage.
 However, it is clear that sexual touch before marriage alters relationships.
 Sexual intimacy while we are getting to know each other, or as a method of getting to know each other, increases the difficulty of objectively assessing a partner's character.
-It shifts the focus onto physical attraction rather than exploring and developing the other far more important dimensions of our friendship-based relationship.
-If a partner won't or does not take time early in a relationship to know more about our thoughts, what we find important in life, and what makes us happy and sad, they may never do so.
-We won't be able to feel confident in him or her being there for us in the many ways we want.
+It shifts the focus onto physical attraction and bonding emotionally through physical touch, rather than exploring and developing the other far more important dimensions of our friendship-based relationship.
+If a partner won't or does not take time early in a relationship to know more about what we think about, what we find important in life, and what makes us happy and sad, they may never do so.
+We won't be able to feel confident in them being there for us in the many ways we want and need.